Read time 4 minutes

 Restart-Service MSExchangeTransport

-3. Now, mention the incoming SMTP servers which you want to ignore by the sender ID agent.
+3. Now, mention the incoming SMTP servers that you want to ignore by the sender ID agent.
 You can specify multiple numbers of SMTP servers, but you need to specify at least one server necessarily.

 Set-TransportConfig -InternalSMTPServers @{Add=”IP address1″,”IP address2”,}